The Carnival of Champions

+Gómez vs. Pintor

 After an excellent undercard that included a win by Alberto Mercado, Pintor was the first of the four world champions to step into the ring that night, to challenge Gómez for Gómez's world title.
 In a brutal slugfest, Gómez struck first, hitting Pintor with an uppercut in round one, and pinning Pintor against the ropes for a good portion of round three, including a nineteen punch combination that had Pintor almost falling.
 It wasn't to be easy, however, and by the end of that third round, Pintor began to introduce his jab to Gómez's face.
 Gómez's eye began to puff almost immediately.
 Gómez showed his championship heart by roaring back to take the fourth despite the bothering hematoma forming over his eye.

 In the fifth, it was Pintor's turn to come back and take a round, but Gómez pounded Pintor to the head in rounds six, seven and eight, the latter in which Pintor lost a point for punching low.
 Pintor was finding out that Gómez was as hard to beat as his 37–1–1 (37 knockouts) record said he was.
 Pintor, however, had the heart of a lion too, and in the ninth he punched Gómez with poison in his hands and bad intentions, taking that round and round ten.
 Then came round twelve, one of the fiercest rounds in the Jr Featherweight boxing's history.
 Gómez and Pintor traded punches toe to toe fiercely during that round, and both men had to be carried by their cornermen back to their corners.
 However, Gómez's eyes were both almost closed by now, and his fans started having flashbacks of his 1981 bout with world featherweight champion Salvador Sánchez.
 Gómez realized he needed a dramatic finish, and he hit Pintor with everything he had, and with Pintor tiring and on the catching end of most of that round's punches, he figured out he had to try to outbox Gómez the rest of the way.